SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 Example:
 ```
-GET /api/1/transfer/apps/simple%20webserver%3A1.0.0-dbg/logs?lines=30
+GET /api/1/transfer/instances/simple%20webserver%3A1.0.0-dbg/logs?lines=30
 ```

+### PUT /transfer/instances/{id}/update?{query}
+Update an app instance.
+As this process may take some time, it is recommended to use the Websocket **/events/transfer/instances/{id}/update** endpoint instead.

+Route parameters:
+- id: app instance id

+Response codes:
+- 200 OK: App instance found
+- 400 Bad Request:
+    - app id not given
+    - instance is busy
+    - no valid license
+- 404 Not Found: app instance not found

+Response headers:
+- Content-Type: application/json

+Response body:
+- TransferProgress[]

-### PUT /transfer/refresh/apps
+### PUT /transfer/refresh/instances
-Refreshes the status information of all apps, whereby the status updates are sent asynchronously via SSE and the operation is only done if there is no refresh scheduled already.
+Refreshes the status information of all instances, whereby the status updates are sent asynchronously via SSE and the operation is only done if there is no refresh scheduled already.

 Response codes:
 - 202 Accepted: refresh will be performed